Why Go Vegan? 3 Reasons to Transform Your Diet and Lifestyle

 - For the animals.

-However, most individuals are not aware of these practices.
-Aside from their confinement in stressful, unsanitary, and crowded quarters where they can barely move, animals are subjected to physical alterations such as painful mutilations/amputations, tail docking, beak trimming, teeth clipping, branding, tagging, and castration which cause prolonged pain that lasts for weeks up to months.
+They subject them to physical alterations such as painful mutilations/amputations, tail docking, beak trimming, teeth clipping, branding, tagging, and castration.
+These practices cause prolonged pain that lasts for weeks up to months.

 (Read more here: 9 Cruel Yet Legal Farming Practices and Inhumane Practices on Factory Farms)